Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 > "Wether you think you can or you think you can't, you're right."
 > – Henry Ford

 In the meantime of learning from videos and building staff, you should start to apply for a job.
-I had a few interviews I didn't succeed, but as time passed by, I realized these interviews and technical questions gave me irreplaceable experience, so I knew where I had patchy knowledge.
+I had a few interviews I didn't succeed, but as time passed by, I realized these interviews and technical questions gave me irreplaceable experience, so I knew where I had shortcomings.
 So don't be discouraged if they say no, but benefit from the experience.

 In my case, after three rounds of technical interview on one job position I have finally succeeded.